DishaGirase/Dr.ShethBot-ChatBot/README.md

 # 🧴 Dr.ShethBot – E-Commerce Chatbot for Skincare Products

-A beginner-friendly chatbot built using Python and Tkinter that simulates a skincare shopping assistant for **Dr.Sheth**, a luxury skincare brand.
+A beginner-friendly chatbot built using Python and Tkinter that simulates a skincare shopping assistant for **Dr.Sheth**, a skincare brand.
 Users can order selectively listed products, view their cart, remove items, and generate a bill — all through a chatbot interface!

 ---